-The bill amends the FLDS' duty to perform project oversight of state information technology (IT) projects and create related guidelines to require the FLDS to "ensure that independent project oversight...is performed in compliance with applicable state and federal law."
+The bill amends the FLDS' duty to perform project oversight of state IT projects and create related guidelines to require the FLDS to "ensure that independent project oversight...is performed in compliance with applicable state and federal law."
 This will apply to state agency IT projects that will cost \$25 million or more, rather than \$10 million.
-Additionally, the bill increases the threshold from \$10 million to \$25 million per IT project at which state agencies must allow the FLDS to participate in the project's development and specifications and to provide post-award contract monitoring.

-The bill maintains the FLDS' duty to perform project oversight, rather than ensure, on IT projects for the Department of Financial Service (DFS), Department of Legal Affairs (DLA), and Department of Agriculture and Consumer Services (DACS), but increases the total project cost which qualifies the IT project for FLDS oversight from \$20 million to \$25 million.
+The bill maintains the FLDS' duty to perform project oversight, rather than ensure, on IT projects for the DFS, DLA, and DACS, but increases the total project cost which qualifies the IT project for FLDS oversight from \$20 million to \$25 million.